rotationalio/ensign/docs/content/examples/data_engineers.md

 		logger,
 	)
 ```
-### Create a connection to a PostgreSQL database and the weather_info table.
+### Connect to the Database

-You will need to create the following environment variables to connect to the database: `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_DB`.
+Let's write a quick function `createPostgresConnection` that will allow us to connect to our database.
+You will need to create the following environment variables to connect to your local PostgreSQL database: `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_DB`.
 You can use any values of your choosing for these variables.
-We are going to use a docker PostgreSQL container.
+For convenience, in this example, we'll use a docker PostgreSQL container.
 The function is below.
-Note that host is defined as `weather_db` and will match the name of the container.
-More on that later in the tutorial.

 ```golang
 func createPostgresConnection() *stdSQL.DB {